run-ai/docs/docs/developer/metrics/metrics-api.md

 The purpose of this document is to detail the structure and purpose of metrics emitted by Run:ai to enable customers to create custom dashboards or integrate metric data into other monitoring systems.

 Run:ai provides metrics via the [Run:ai Control-plane API](../admin-rest-api/overview.md).
-Internally, Run:ai uses [Prometheus](https://prometheus.io){target=_blank} for collecting and querying metrics.
-In the past, Run:ai provided metrics information via direct access to Prometheus.
+In the past, Run:ai provided metrics information via direct access to an internal metrics store.
 This method is deprecated but is still documented [here](metrics.md).

 ## Metric Scopes